json-schema-org/blog/pages/posts/analysis-of-json-schema-defects.md

 Or this extract (line 55 of
-[Azure Device Update Manifest](https://json.schemastore.org/azure-deviceupdate-manifest-definitions-4.0.json)), where `propertyNames` applies to a string thus is also ignored, and should also be moved upward to be effective.
+[Azure Device Update Manifest](https://json.schemastore.org/azure-deviceupdate-manifest-definitions-4.0.json)), where `propertyNames` applies to a string thus is also always ignored, and should also be moved up to be effective.

 ```json
 {